Sorbus sargentiana: Description

 It is a small to medium-sized deciduous tree growing to 6–16 m tall, with a trunk up to 50 cm in diameter, and a rounded crown.
-The bark is dark grey, and the shoots very stout, with large (1–2 cm), dark red, sticky resinous winter buds.
+The bark is dark grey, and the shoots are very stout, with large (1–2 cm), dark red, sticky resinous winter buds.
 The leaves are the largest of any rowan, dark green with impressed veining above, glaucous beneath, 20–35 cm long and 15–20 cm broad, with persistent 1 cm broad stipules.
 The pinnate leaves consist of 9–11 oblong-lanceolate leaflets 5–14 cm cm long and 3.5–5 cm broad, with an acute apex, serrated margins.
 The basal leaflets are slightly smaller than the apical leaflets.
 They change to a rich orange-pink to purple or dark red in mid-autumn (fall).
 The flowers are 5–7 mm in diameter, with five white petals and 20 yellowish-white stamens; they are produced 200–500 together in very large corymbs 12–25 cm in diameter, in late spring to early summer.
 The fruit is a pome 5–8 mm diameter, bright orange-red to red, maturing in early autumn; it is juicy, and readily eaten as soon as it is ripe by thrushes, which disperse the seeds.